 Your essay should not explain whether you agree with (the author’s) claims, but rather explain how (the author) builds an argument to persuade his/her audience.

 At first glance, these directions might seem vague.
 “Evidence,” “reasoning,” and “stylistic or persuasive elements” are sometimes too broad to conceive an essay out of.
-Here’s where my strategy comes in.

 Logos is an appeal to logic.
 Authors use logos to make their pieces more intellectually persuasive and consistent.
 You can often find examples of logos in the use of data, statistics, or research.
 You can also find logos in trains of reasoning: if x happens, then y will also happen, because of factor z (or something akin to that).
 Logos is an effective persuasive technique because it builds on facts and cause and effect relationships.
 Data, statistics, and research are easy to find when reading the passage because they often include numbers or the names of official institutions.
 Here is an example of logos: “according to the Center for Disease Control, 610,000 people die from heart disease in the United States every year.”
 By using a statistic, the author establishes credibility.
 If the author is trying to convince the reader that heart health is important, this example makes a compelling case.
 You don’t have to take the author’s word for it, the facts make her case for her.

 Ethos is an appeal to ethics, character, or credibility.
 Authors use ethos to add authority or legitimacy to their arguments.
 This can be done by demonstrating that the author is qualified to make the argument he or she is making.
 It can also be done by citing experts or authority figures who let the reader know that the author’s claims are backed up by sound evidence or opinion.
 As such, ethos is often present in quotes from experts or citations of authority figures.
 Here is an example of ethos: “After spending twenty years observing chimpanzees I can say with confidence that chimps display remarkable emotional intelligence.”
 The author’s obvious experience gives her argument credibility.

-These three techniques – pathos, logos and ethos – are specific and complex enough to let you write a sophisticated new SAT essay, as well as broad enough to allow you to find and analyze them in any article the SAT essay throws at you.
+These three modes of persuasion – pathos, logos and ethos – are specific and complex enough to let you write a sophisticated new SAT essay, as well as broad enough to allow you to find and analyze them in any article the SAT essay throws at you.
 This combination of factors creates a structure of analyzing how the author uses pathos, logos and ethos to build his or her argument that is a great way to approach the new SAT essay.

 By Aidan Calvelli.